tiian/tiian.github.io/flom/security/Security.md

 (FLoM uses [dbus](http://www.freedesktop.org/software/dbus/) to retrieve a system unique identifier).

-With mutual authetication you have to:
+To set up mutual authetication you have to:

 * generate a distinct certificate for every node
 * put the *unique ID* value inside the *CN* (*Common Name*) field of the certificate metadata